user92-11/JU-works/devlog/06-tree-based-inspection-and-phylogenetic-workflow/index.md

-Devlog 06 — Grouping Rules and Typing Workflow
+Devlog 06 — Tree-Based Inspection and Phylogenetic Workflow

-This devlog covers rule-based grouping and typing workflows.

-Current focus:

-ID/label-based grouping concept
-amino-acid marker-based typing rules user-defined rulesets grouped result tables export of grouped records or summaries

-Deferred or future work:

-polished label workflow for alpha tree-assisted grouping tree-based selection or export more advanced rule validation

-Tree-related workflows are treated as future direction rather than alpha-core functionality.
+Tree-based inspection is planned as a downstream step after sequence editing, grouping, and site/region-based mutation review.
+This devlog introduces how phylogenetic-tree workflows may connect with the current viewer structure, including sequence selection, grouped comparison, mutation-aware inspection, and future tree export or visualization steps.